muskang48/SurvCI/README.md

-# SurvCI
-SurvCI &amp; SurvCI-Info:Counterfactual Inference using Balanced Representations for Parametric Deep Survival Analysis
+# Learn to Live Longer: Counterfactual Inference using Balanced Representations for Parametric Deep Survival Analysis